Bcdo/snowpack-tailwind-boiler/README.md

 ## Usage

-Clone the repo, and run
+Press the `Use This Template` button, or Clone the repo and run

 ```sh
 npm install